 The Earth Hour City Challenge initiative has been created to celebrate cities that are taking amazing steps forward in creating a greener, cleaner and more sustainable city to live in, while inspiring other cities to do the same.

-The jury will review development plans for building, transport, energy and food systems – solutions that will make a city greener and cleaner and improve living standards for residents.
-This year cities from 15 countries will participate in the Earth Hour City Challenge.
+The international jury will review development plans for building, transport, energy and food systems – solutions that will make a city greener and cleaner and improve living standards for residents.
+This year 163 cities from 14 countries participate in the Earth Hour City Challenge.